Washington Boys Basketball Prep Poll

 |13

-Others receiving votes: Sultan 8.
-Blaine 7.
-Elma 4.
-Quincy 4.
-Overlake School 2.
-King’s Way Christian School 1.
+Others receiving votes: Overlake School 5.
+Sultan 5.
+Seton Catholic 5.
+Quincy 3.
+Life Christian Academy 3.
+King’s Way Christian School 2.
+Tenino 1.

 |School